johnshearing/beemocracy/BeemocracyMina.md

         * The 24 words known to the user plus the 25th unknown word are all used to create the Mina account which controls the anonymous reputation of the owner.
         * This is the Mina account that would be registered by the juror in the ZK-Ceremony and demonstration of human memory that was described above.
         * A device like this would not work for anyone but the owner and so could not be sold.
-        * The device would have a [clonable encrypted sd card for backup as seen here](https://github.com/johnshearing/PrivateKeyVault?tab=readme-ov-file#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi) incase the original device is lost or stolen.
+        * The device would have a [clonable encrypted sd card for backup as seen here](https://github.com/johnshearing/PrivateKeyVault?tab=readme-ov-file#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi) in case the original device is lost or stolen.

 #### **Constitutional Amendments: Protecting Mina From Becoming Like The Central Banks Or From Being Enslaved By Them**